toyamataku/Retinal-Vascular-Tortuosity/README.txt

      - The column **“Total Meandering Angle at All Bends”** contains the sum of all bend angles measured.

 These outputs provide a quantitative measure of the vessel’s tortuosity (snake-like meandering) and allow for assessment of how the vessel intersects the optic disc’s circular boundaries.

+## License
+MIT License for non-commercial academic use (see LICENSE).
+Commercial use requires a separate agreement.

+Contact: toyama.ophthalmol@gmail.com